 Carl Linnaeus, Systema naturæ (1735)

-Luke Turner from The Quietus presented the talk ‘Uprooting Babylon-The Forest as Counterblast to the Hollow City’, a trip among myths and narratives of forests via sexual narratives, gender identities, and political points of views, which made us expectant of the book he is preparing on the topic.
-It was enjoyable to be guided by his words on how nature and the forest especially can be a sombre place where forces of the darkness and the unknown seem to prevail.
+Luke Turner from The Quietus presented the talk ‘Uprooting Babylon-The Forest as Counterblast to the Hollow City’, a trip among myths and narratives of forests via sexual narratives, gender identities, and political points of view, which made us expectant of the book he is preparing on the topic.
+It was enjoyable to be guided by his words on how nature and the forest, especially, can be a sombre place where forces of the darkness and the unknown seem to prevail.

-In the discussion ‘After Mark Fisher’ Lee Gamble, Lisa Blanning and Agata Pyzik explored the legacy of Mark Fisher sharing their thoughts on Mark Fisher’s connections between capitalism, philosophy, music, and film.
+In the discussion ‘After Mark Fisher’, Lee Gamble, Lisa Blanning and Agata Pyzik explored the legacy of Mark Fisher sharing their thoughts on Mark Fisher’s connections between capitalism, philosophy, music, and film.
 Mark Fisher was a writer, critic, theorist, and teacher based in Goldsmiths, University of London.
-He started blogging early in the 2000s as “k-punk”, and his writings on electronic sound, popular culture and radical politics are among the most influential in modern culture.
-He committed suicide early this year shortly before the publication of his latest book The Weird and the Eerie (2017).
+He started blogging early in the 2000s as “K-punk”, and his writings on electronic sound, popular culture and radical politics are among the most influential in modern culture.
+He committed suicide early this year, shortly before publishing his latest book, The Weird and the Eerie (2017).

-Women had once again a notorious representation in this year’s edition of Unsound.
-Pan Daijing, Siksa, Puce Mary, Laurel Halo, Ewa Justka or Nina Kraviz crushed the patriarchy with their performances.
-On the other hand, the talk ‘Loving Music that Hates you – Navigating Misogyny in Music’ centred the discussion around the book of essays by Rhian Jones, Eli Davis and Tamar Shlaim Under my Thumb – Songs That Hate Women and the Women Who Love Them (Repeater books, 2017).
+Women again had a notorious representation in this year’s edition of Unsound.
+Pan Daijing, Siksa, Puce Mary, Laurel Halo, Ewa Justka and Nina Kraviz crushed the patriarchy with their performances.
+On the other hand, the talk ‘Loving Music that Hates You – Navigating Misogyny in Music’ centred the discussion around the book of essays by Rhian Jones, Eli Davis and Tamar Shlaim Under my Thumb – Songs That Hate Women and the Women Who Love Them (Repeater books, 2017).
 The conversation navigated into misogyny from different points of view, not only as fans and critics but also as women who listen to music.

 As some flowers only bloom at night, we headed to Manggha on Wednesday and Thursday and then to Hotel Forum in the evenings of Thursday, Friday and Saturday in search of the most dancey, but not for that less cutting-edge sounds.
-During the first evening in Manggha Siksa, Puce Mary and Polish band BNNT joined by Swedish saxophonist Mats Gustafsson made us jump with industrial noise sounds of the group and Gustafsson’s hyperenergetic saxophone style.
-On the second night at Manggha we saw Laurel Halo presenting her recent album Dust as well as the noise and psychedelia of Bristol-based band Giant Swan.
-Wacław Zimpel and Kuba Ziołek’s were another of the highlights of the night.
+During the first evening in Manggha Siksa, Puce Mary and Polish band BNNT, joined by Swedish saxophonist Mats Gustafsson made us jump with the industrial noise sounds of the group and Gustafsson’s hyperenergetic saxophone style.
+On the second night at Manggha, we saw Laurel Halo presenting her recent album Dust and the noise and psychedelia of Bristol-based band Giant Swan.
+Wacław Zimpel and Kuba Ziołek were another night’s highlights.

 From the remains of the post-apocalyptic landscape of industrialisation to one of the key pioneers of industrial music, Einstürzende Neubauten.
 As a perfect symbolic match, the concert took place in Teatr Laznia Nowa.
-The building is located in the district of Nowa Huta which was built from the ground up during the 1950s’ Communist policy of Socialist realism; District of Nowa Huta, built as a satellite industrial town by the communist government, always evoked strong emotions.
-Planned as a vast centre of heavy industry, Nowa Huta was to become also an ideal town for the communist propaganda.
-The evening had started with Ben Frost presenting the release of his new album The Centre Cannot Hold.
-The visuals from MFO where a mesmerising mix of projections onto plastic stripes that made the illusion of lurex and liquified metal curtains.
+The building is located in the district of Nowa Huta, which was built from the ground up during the 1950s Communist policy of Socialist realism; the District of Nowa Huta, built as a satellite industrial town by the communist government, always evoked strong emotions.
+Planned as a vast centre of heavy industry, Nowa Huta was to become also an ideal town for communist propaganda.
+The evening started with Ben Frost presenting the release of his new album; The Centre Cannot Hold.
+The visuals from MFO were a mesmerising mix of projections onto plastic stripes that made the illusion of lurex and liquified metal curtains.

-Ours hasn’t been a time of Spartan life or sacrifice as the personal journey Thoreau embarked in, but one of pure self-indulgent pleasure.
-And, messianically, year after year we go to the forest of Unsound to feel alive and to live deliberately.
+Ours hasn’t been a time of Spartan life or sacrifice as the personal journey Thoreau embarked on, but one of pure self-indulgent pleasure.
+And, messianically, year after year, we go to the forest of Unsound to feel alive and to live deliberately.